 If glomerulonephritis occurs on its own, it's known as primary glomerulonephritis.
 If another disease, such as lupus or diabetes, is the cause, it's called secondary glomerulonephritis.
-If severe or prolonged, the inflammation associated with glomerulonephritis can damage your kidneys.
+Severe or prolonged inflammation associated with glomerulonephritis can damage your kidneys.
 Treatment depends on the type of glomerulonephritis you have.

 - Pink or cola-colored urine from red blood cells in your urine (hematuria)